kenniko/u-w/README.md

 ### Test Mobile App (AppCenter.ms Code-Push)

 1. Run `yarn android` or `yarn ios`
+2. "Disable Fast Refresh" in the React Native developer menu.
+See documentation [here](https://facebook.github.io/react-native/docs/debugging).
-2. Make any visual change so you can notice the update easily
+3. Make any visual change so you can notice the update easily
-3. Run `code-push release-react YourAppNameAndroid android` (for iOS use **"YourAppNameIos ios"**)
+4. Run `code-push release-react YourAppNameAndroid android` (for iOS use **"YourAppNameIos ios"**)
-4. You will see update popup on your mobile screen.
+5. Wait a while.
+You will see update popup on your mobile screen.

 ## Production